kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 Kora's separation between documentation pages, guides, and runnable examples allows these different writing modes to coexist without forcing each page to do every job.

-## Documentation Structure Matters More Than Documentation Volume
+## Documentation Structure Matters More Than Documentation Volume { #documentation-structure }

 A thousand well-organized pages can be excellent.